Azure/modern-web-app-pattern-java/prod-deployment.md

     rsync -av -e "ssh -F ./ssh-config -p 50022" infra/terraform-appconfig/ 127.0.0.1:~/terraform-appconfig
     ```

-1. From the first terminal, use the following command to upload the code to the jump box.
+1. From the first terminal, use the following command to upload CAMS to the jump box.

     ```shell
-    rsync -av -e "ssh -F ./ssh-config -p 50022" src/contoso-fiber/target/cams.jar 127.0.0.1:~/cams.jar
+    rsync -av -e "ssh -F ./ssh-config -p 50022" apps/contoso-fiber/target/cams.jar 127.0.0.1:~/cams.jar
+    ```

+1. From the first terminal, use the following command to upload the email processor docker image to the jump box.

+    ```shell
+    rsync -av -e "ssh -F ./ssh-config -p 50022" ./$target_image_file 127.0.0.1:~/$target_image_file
     ```

 1. Run the following command to start a shell session on the jump box: